$p$-adic Hodge theory in rigid analytic families: Preliminaries

+We will review some of the rigid geometry we will need, before recalling the theory of families of $(\varphi,\Gamma)$-modules attached to families of Galois representations.

-\section{Rigid geometry}
+\subsection{Rigid geometry}

 We will use the language of classical rigid spaces.
 The standard reference for such spaces, and the rings of restricted power series which underlie them, is~\cite{bgr}.
 The goal of the theory is to provide a robust theory of analytic spaces over non-archimedean fields, mirroring the theory of complex analytic spaces over $\C$.
+We will also assume that the reader is familiar with Raynaud's theory of formal models of quasi-compact quasi-separated rigid analytic spaces, as treated in~\cite{bosch-lut}.

-\subsection{Affinoid algebras}
+\subsubsection{Affinoid algebras}

 Let $k$ be a field complete with respect to a non-archimedean valuation $|\cdot|$, let $R$ denote its valuation ring $\{x\in k | |x|\leq 1\}$, and let $\mathfrak{m}$ denote the maximal ideal of $R$, which consists of elements with absolute value strictly less than $1$.
-The basic building blocks for the theory of $k$-analytic spaces are the Tate algebras, which play the role that polynomial algebras do in algebraic geometry. \begin{definition} The $n$-variable \emph{Tate algebra} over $k$ is the ring
+Let $T_n(k)$ (or $T_n$, if the ground field is clear) denote the $n$-variable Tate algebra over $k$.